+Strategic planning best practices.
 A good strategic planning process will:

-- Identify an agency's mission, core business processes, primary customers and stakeholders; - Articulate an agency's vision and values; - Focus on a limited number of key priorities and outcomes; - Set clear goals and measureable objectives for priority outcomes; - Analyze external forces that influence the ability to achieve the mission; - Assess internal capacity to deliver services and manage effectively; - Develop strategies that will, when implemented, achieve the objectives; - Establish performance measures and targets to determine if strategies are successful at meeting objectives; - Implement the plan through resource and staffing decisions and operational plans; - Regularly monitor progress; and - Involve leaders, managers, employees, customers and stakeholders throughout the process as appropriate.
+- Identify an agency's mission, core business processes, primary customers, and stakeholders. - Articulate an agency's vision and values. - Focus on a limited number of key priorities and outcomes. - Set clear goals and measurable objectives for priority outcomes. - Analyze external forces that influence the ability to achieve the mission. - Assess internal capacity to deliver services and manage effectively. - Develop strategies that will achieve objectives. - Establish performance measures and targets to determine if strategies are successful at meeting objectives. - Implement the plan through resource and staffing decisions and operational plans. - Regularly monitor progress. - Involve leaders, managers, employees, customers, and stakeholders throughout the process as appropriate.